mizrael/BlazorCanvas/readme.md

 The repository is divided into numbered subfolders, each one with a single example.

-Every example is also published on GitHub Pages via GitHub Actions using the approach outlined [here](https://www.davideguida.com/how-to-deploy-blazor-webassembly-on-github-pages-using-github-actions/) .
+Every example is also published on GitHub Pages via GitHub Actions using the approach outlined [here](https://www.davidguida.net/how-to-deploy-blazor-webassembly-on-github-pages-using-github-actions/) .
 The `master` branch is used to host the published pages.
 The main branch is `development`.

+## There is a new library for 2D development with Blazor, [Blazorex](https://github.com/mizrael/Blazorex).
+Check it out!

 ### Examples
+I haven't yet updated all the examples to use Blazorex instead, but the base concepts are exactly the same.

 - [Example1](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example1) shows how to initialize the 2d canvas
 - [Example2](https://mizrael.github.io/BlazorCanvas/BlazorCanvas.Example2) shows how to render a sprite and react to the window resize event